 The depreciation method, useful lives and residual values are reassessed at each reporting date.
-Assets that are subject to amortisation are reviewed for impairment whenever events or changes
+Assets that are subject to amortisation are reviewed for impairment whenever events or changes in circumstances indicate the carrying amount may not be recoverable.

 (e) Provisions